jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-cordova/README.md

 This quickstart demonstrates how to include basic push functionality in Cordova applications using the JBoss Unified Push Cordova Push plug-in.

 This simple project consists of a ready-to-build Cordova application.
-Before building the application, you must register the Android or iOS variant of the application with a running JBoss Unified Push Server instance and Google Cloud Messaging for Android or Apple Push Notification Service for iOS.
+Before building the application, you must register the Android or iOS variant of the application with a running JBoss Unified Push Server OpenShift instance and Google Cloud Messaging for Android or Apple Push Notification Service for iOS.
 The resulting unique IDs and other parameters must then be inserted into the application source code.
 After this is complete, the application can be built and deployed to Android or iOS devices.

 When the application is deployed to an Android or iOS device, the push functionality enables the device to register with the running JBoss Unified Push Server instance and receive push notifications.